 SOFTS-Arabica hits four-year highs amid tightening supplies

-LONDON, May 20 (Reuters) - Arabica prices hit fresh four-year highs on Thursday boosted by tightening supplies in top producer Brazil and beyond, while raw sugar rose as commodities and equities by and large recovered from the previous day's sell-off.
+NEW YORK/LONDON, May 20 (Reuters) - Arabica prices hit fresh four-year highs on Thursday, boosted by tightening supplies in top producer Brazil and beyond, while raw sugar rose as commodities and equities by and large recovered from the previous day's sell-off.
 MKTS/GLB

 COFFEE